 To avoid the capture of all economic decisions by a minority - whether elected or not - some have proposed a decentralised management of the state economy without market (Albert and Hahnel, 2006; Mandel, 1986l).
 In these models, decentralised committees of both workers and consumers replace the centralised decision-making that most planned economies have known.
 Thus, while capital is still provided by the state, investment, production and distribution choices are made after collective deliberation.
 It is clear that this institutional arrangement would greatly limit power relations and the possibility of minority takeovers.
 However, it would involve a very heavy process of debate for each production.
 The burden is even disproportionate, as it would be impossible to have a decision for every object produced or service provided.
-Some economists point out that we would fall into an "economy of repetition" because it seems illusory to hold a "referendum on the colour of shoes" (Samary, 1999).
+Economists point out that we would fall into an "economy of repetition" because it seems illusory to hold a "referendum on the colour of shoes" (Samary, 1999).
 Citizens and producers would quickly become demotivated by having to participate in countless meetings and decisions.
-Other economists however argue that an efficient delegation system could help the different decision processes.

 To sum up, an economy based on cooperatives or self-managed enterprises has the disadvantage that it does not make coordination of the economy possible, as the market is still the dominant mode of allocation.
 Such coordination is, however, necessary for an ecological transition.
 The state could take up this role and organise the planning of the economy but we saw the informational difficulties and the risk of undemocratic decisions.
 A decentralisation of the deliberations and decision processes could rapidly mean a loss of meaning of overloaded institutions, although some authors show the innovation of numeric technologies that could respond to this problem.
-For many economists it is still necessary to formulate an economic project that can at the same time leave room for some guidance of the economy but also room for manoeuvre for individuals and companies.
+But for many economists it is still necessary to formulate an economic project that can at the same time leave room for some guidance of the economy but also room for manoeuvre for individuals and companies.